nirmata/kyverno-aws-adapter/README.md

 You’ll need an [EKS](https://aws.amazon.com/eks/) cluster to run against.

 ### Running on the EKS cluster
-1. Make sure that you have configured an [IAM role for the service account](#IAM-Role-for-Service-Account) `kyverno-aws-adapter-sa` in your desired namespace (configured in `values.yaml`) and specified the role's ARN in the `roleArn` field inside `values.yaml` file.
+1. Make sure that you have configured an [IAM role for the service account](#IAM-Role-for-Service-Account) in your desired namespace (configured in `values.yaml`) and specified the role's ARN in the `roleArn` field inside `values.yaml` file.
 2. Install the Helm Chart.
 Follow instructions given [here](/charts/kyverno-aws-adapter#installation).
 3. Check the `status` field of the `<cluster-name>-config` custom resource in the namespace specified in `values.yaml`.
 For instance, if the cluster name is `eks-test` and namespace is `kyverno-aws-adapter`, then:
    ```sh